Nishijama/Nishijama/README.md

 🎓 I’m a final-year student of Information Technology / Computer Science at Collegium Da Vinci university.

-👔 I'm a data analyst at McKinsey & Co with over 6 years of experience in corporate environment.
+👔 I'm a data analyst at McKinsey & Co with 8 years of experience in corporate environment.

 🐍 I'm into Python for web development, data analysis and machine learning.

-👨‍💻 I like JavaScript, too :)

 [My portfolio website](https://nishijama.github.io/)